exposit/katamoiran/_posts/2020-01-01-urban-modern-fantasy.md

   source: katamoiran rpgs (drivethru)
 ---

 I made this!
-From the drive through page:
+From the drivethru page:

 Urban/Modern/Fantasy is a toolkit for running modern adventures using the rules laid out in Dungeon World.
 It's a framework for running many different modern stories without any particular playstyle focus or assumptions built-in beyond the usual urban fantasy tropes and those inherent in Dungeon World (which you should read before UMF).